MonetDB/monetdb-tlstester/README.md

 This is sufficient for pymonetdb and also for monetdb-java which is mirrored on GitHub.

 Libmapi/mclient/ODBC need to be tested through Mtest.
-We should probably tlstester.py into the source tree and manually keep it synchronized with this repository.
+We should probably just include tlstester.py into the source tree and manually keep it synchronized with this repository.
 This is not a huge problem because tlstester.py should rarely change.
 The system certificate test cannot be run because Mtest is often run on systems